Scientific name: Tyto alba

-Unmistakeable: the barn owl is ghostly white below, mottled silver-grey and buff above with a heart-shaped, white face and black eyes.
+How to identifyThe barn owl has a mottled silver-grey and buff back, and a pure white underside.
+It has a distinctive heart-shaped, white face, and black eyes.